 Dalton's Hideaway is the furthest downstream of all the private properties in the Klinaklini watershed.
 As a result, the conservation of this single property significantly reduces the risk of development and protects a much broader portion of the watershed.
 The result is a continuous stretch of wilderness from Knight Inlet in the Great Bear Rainforest, through the Coast Mountain Range and toward the Chilcotin Plateau.

 The conservation purchase of Poet Place and Dalton's Hideaway was made possible by generous funding from the Estate of Duncan Donald McGeachy.

 NCC's work in the Klinaklini watershed is an extension of our conservation efforts in the neighbouring Tatlayoko Valley, where we have protected key private lands in a relatively undisturbed and intact natural environment.

 Why the Klinaklini is important

-During NCC's conservation planning for the central interior, portions of the Klinaklini watershed lit up as areas of high conservation value.
+During NCC's conservation planning for the Central Interior, portions of the Klinaklini watershed were identified as areas of high conservation value.
 The minimal human footprint in this remote area, coupled with existing protected areas, make the entire valley an important refugia for a wide array of wildlife.

 Much of the Klinaklini watershed is formally protected through Conservancy designation under the Park Act of British Columbia.
 The estuary and lower river fall within the Great Bear Rainforest and are specifically protected by the Dzawadi/Klinaklini Estuary Conservancy and the Dzawadi/Upper Klinaklini River Conservancy.
 Portions of the middle river are also designated as protected areas by the province.
 However, the upper portion of the Klinaklini currently has no protection and is vulnerable to resource development and recreational incursion.